32-G442 (Stata Center)

 Cambridge, MA, 02139

-I am a third year PhD student in Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT, working with Dr. James Glass in Spoken Language System Group.
+I am a fourth year PhD student in Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT, working with Dr. James Glass in Spoken Language System Group.

 I received B.S. in Electrical Engineering from National Taiwan University in 2014.
 As an undergrad researcher, I worked with Prof. Lin-Shan Lee in Speech Processing Lab, and Prof. Hsuan-Tien Lin in Computational Learning Lab.